P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 Style: Steampunk

 ### Jade Twilight (Team Green)
-A peacful and prosperous nation, consisting of a federation of Islands.
+A peacful and prosperous nation, consisting of a federation of smaller cultures.
 Values science and diplomacy.
 In good relations with everyone.

 Style: Futuristic